APosTel-team/APosTel-team.github.io/index.md

 The different acoustic telemetry systems available all come with specific issues and challenges related to converting the raw data in a usable format for performing positioning algorithms.
 Therefore, we try to provide some needed procedures and advice for each system.
 Once the data are preprocessed and timesynchronised, the data preparation and actual positioning is (hopefully) generic.

+For the latest progress in the open source positioning system YAPS, please check out the [YAPS page](https://github.com/baktoft/yaps)!

 [Preprocessing](https://apostel-team.github.io/APosTel-team.github.io/preprocessing.html)

 [Data preparation](https://apostel-team.github.io/APosTel-team.github.io/Preparation.html)